jeffreycwitt/hn202/docs/class-4.md

 * The Ostragoths are eventually battled by the East, using Lombardian (another Barbarian Tribe) soldiers.
 * Lombardian soldiers eventually take over much of Italy for themselves.
 (See the map on p.
 35 of SHMA and the prose description on p.
 36).
 * At the same time, the east retains control over a small sliver of the region from Ravenna to Rome.
 * Finally, looking at the map in SHMA. p.
-25, note the geographical position of Monte Cassino (just south of Rome), where St. Benedict will establishing his monastic community around 529.
+25, note the geographical position of Monte Cassino (just south of Rome), where St. Benedict will establish his monastic community around 529.

 # The Rise of Benedictine Monasticism